fal-works/hlc-compiler/README.md

 Directory that contains HashLink built-in files to be included (`.h`/`.c` files, such as `hlc.h`).

-This will be passed to `gcc` as an `-I` option.
+This will be passed to the C compiler (`gcc`/`clang`) as an `-I` option.

 - On Windows: Defaults to directory named `include` in the `--hlLibDir` directory (because it should exist in the HashLink directory, to which `--hlLibDir` is typically set). `null` (will not be passed) if not found.
-- On Mac: Defaults to `null`, as the files in question are typically located in `/usr/local/include/`, which is automaticaly searched by `gcc` at default.
+- On Mac: Defaults to `null`, as the files in question are typically located in `/usr/local/include/`, which is automaticaly searched by the C compiler at default.
-- Alternatively you can set an environment variable `C_INCLUDE_PATH` to the path of this `include` directory so that it is automatically searched by `gcc` as well.
+- Alternatively you can set an environment variable `C_INCLUDE_PATH` to the path of this `include` directory so that it is automatically searched by the C compiler as well.
 - If something goes wrong, try passing `-v` option and see which directories are searched by `gcc`.

 #### `--copyRuntimeFiles`